knpuniversity/javascript/knpu/ep4-reactjs/object-rest-spread.md

 tell ESLint that this syntax is cool with us.
 Open `.eslintrc.js`.
 Under `ecmaFeatures`, add `experimentalObjectRestSpread` set to true.

+***TIP
+On ESLint version 6 or higher, you only need to change the ecmaVersion to 2018.
+You do not need to add the experimentalObjectRestSpread option because it's already enabled.
+***

 [[[ code('30c58b7147') ]]]

 Deep breath: go back to RepLogApp.
 And... sweet!
 The error is gone!